Admin

 Dual Enrollment/Postsecondary Notification

-Students who participate in a dual-enrollment program are subject to both the OCPS Code and the participating postsecondary institution’s Code of Student Conduct.
+Students who participate in a dual-enrollment program are subject to both this Code and the participating postsecondary institution’s Code of Student Conduct.
 Any disciplinary offenses that occur on OCPS campus will be reported to the participating postsecondary school where the student is dually enrolled and may result in the student being excused from the program.
 In addition, any disciplinary offenses that occur on the postsecondary institution’s campus will be reported to OCPS for further investigation.
+Students who commit a verified Level IV offense pursuant to this Code may be unable to complete their dual enrollment program.

 Failure to Attend Classes